-As I discovered during my we weekend visit to Kingston Ontario, Canada’s original capital city is surprisingly tasty.
+As I discovered during my weekend visit to Kingston Ontario, Canada’s original capital city is surprisingly tasty.
 With easy access to nearby farms, fresh and local is just a part of life in Kingston.
 So much so that their tourism slogan is literally “Fresh made daily.”
 Further to my surprise (and delight), this slogan also lends itself to local beer.
-With plenty of brewpubs and breweries in and around Kingston, including some Ontario’s oldest and newest, there is much to explore.
+With plenty of brewpubs and breweries in and around Kingston, including some of Ontario’s oldest and newest, there is much to explore.
 With the help of Kingston Food Tours Beer and Bites Tour, I was able to pair the city’s exciting food and drink scene into one hell of an afternoon.

 Here’s how it went.